$2$-node-connectivity network design: Additional applications

+Here we will apply our techniques on two problems considered in \cite{CK}.
+Our approximation ratios are in expectation and also slightly worse than those in \cite{CK}, but the algorithms and the proofs are very simple (except that we use a highly non-trivial tree embedding of \cite{ABN}).
+The first problem we consider is:

-\begin{theorem} admits (expected) ratio $O(\si \log k)$. \end{theorem} \begin{proof} Consider the {\sc Tree Augmentation Network Design} instance $T=(V,E_T),E,c,\Pi$ obtained by applying the reduction from Section~\ref{ss:aug}.
-Here we need to find a min-cost edge set $F \subs E$ such that $T_F$ has at least $k$ nodes.
-Equivalently, we may require that $T_F$ has at least $k-1$ edges.
-Next, consider the corresponding node weighted problem defined by the short-cut $(E,E_T)$-incidence graph $H$ with weights $w(e)=c(e)$ for all $f \in E$, see Section~\ref{ss:nwst}.
-In this problem we need to find a minimum weight subtree with at least $k-1$ terminals, and it admits ratio $O(\log k)$, by \cite{BHL,KSS}.
-The overall (expected) ratio is $O(\si \log k)$. \end{proof}
+We give a simple proof that this problem admits (expected) approximation ratio $O(\si \log k)$.
+Consider the {\sc Subtree Augmentation Network Design} instance $(T=(V,E_T),E,c,\Pi_k)$, obtained by applying the reduction from Section~\ref{s:3}, that incurs a factor of $\si+1$ in the ratio; here $\Pi_k$ is the property that $T_J$ should have at least $k$ nodes.
+Namely, we need to find a min-cost edge set $J \subs E$ such that $T_J \cup J$ is $2$-connected and has at least $k$ nodes.
+Note that $T_J \cup J$ has at least $k$ nodes if and only if $T_J$ has at least $k-1$ edges.
+Next, construct a node weighted graph $H$ with node set $E \cup E_T$ and edge set $I_{con} \cup I_{inc}$, where